RegulationsSkill Group 2

 • Relevant information identifying the equipment

-These records must be kept for at least five years and made available to the relevant competent authority and the European Commission upon request.
+These records must be kept for at least five years and made available to the relevant competent authority upon request.

 Certification Requirements